mkarneim/beanfabrics/README.md

 Project Homepage: http://www.beanfabrics.org

+### License
+Beanfabrics is open source, and it is distributed under the terms of the [LGPL license].

+For more information please read the [license]: license.txt file.

 ### Download
 * The [releases page] contains links to all stable releases with a change log and the download link.